dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 In the preceding code, the `gitHubClient` has the `BaseAddress` and `DefaultRequestHeaders` set, whereas the `defaultClient` does not.
 This provides the ability to have different configurations for different purposes.
 This may mean different configurations per endpoint/API for example.

 `HttpClientFactory` creates, and caches, a single `HttpMessageHandler` per named client.
-Generally a single TCP connection for each named client will be used.
-When instansiating and disposing of a `HttpClient` manually a TCP connection will be used per instance.
+Generally a single TCP connection for each named client is be used.
+When instansiating and disposing of a `HttpClient` manually, a TCP connection is used per instance.
 Creating multiple connections in this way can lead to socket exhaustion on the host.

 ## Typed clients